Vehicle registration plates of Iceland: History

 An older decentralized district plate system was used 1938 until 31 December 1988 (see below).
+The current registration system was introduced on 1 January 1989.
+Antique cars were allowed to keep their district system plates, and antique cars today may emulate the previous district system using vanity plates.

 From 1989 to 2007 the system consisted of two letters and three digits.
 In 2007 the system ran out of combinations and the first digit was changed to a letter on newer vehicles.

 Early 2004 a country identifier (IS) and the Icelandic flag was added on the left side of all standard plates.
 The country identifier is mandatory and all plates issued between 1989 and 2004 are required to get a national identifier sticker so they look like the new plates, although this law is not widely enforced.

+In 2019, a registration was no longer needed for mopeds and quadricycles with a top speed under 25 km/h, easing the import and use of electric scooters, which were previously classified under this category.